-Issues Inputs Outputs Outcomes Impacts Global Issues Placemaking and Active Travel Package (3) The pace of transport decarbonisation is too slow.
-Threat of climate change on resilience of the transport network.
-Overreliance of freight reliant on the highway network.
-Need for affordable housing - but sustainably delivered.
-Active Travel Low cycle participation.
-Variable cycling infrastructure.
-Pracemarking and Active Travel Urban Active Travel NCN Improvements Placemaking (e.g. Canterbury) Improved urban realm and active travel infrastructure for pedestrians and cyclists.
-Improvement in air quality in many built up areas, particularly those that complement these measures with road space regulation.
-Supporting better place-making and creating new sustainable communities.
+Issues Inputs Outputs Outcomes Impacts Global Issues Place acemaking and Active Travel Package (3) The pace of transport decarbonisation is too slow.
+Threat of climate change on Urban Active Travel NCN Improvements Placemaking (e.g. Canterbury) Improved urban realm and active travel infrastructure for pedestrians and cyclists.
+Improvement in air quality in many built up areas, particularly those that complement these measures with road space regulation Supporting better place-making and creating new sustainable communities.
 Enabling residents to easily access employment, affordable housing and services - particularly for those who do not have access to a car.
 Increasing the affordability and availability of convenient, high quality, active travel and public transport options.
 Mitigating adverse impacts of transport on human health and welfare.
 Enabling deprived communities to attract investment and achieve more equitable socioeconomic outcomes.
 Adopting the principles of environmental net gain Reducing the impact of transport operations on ecosystem services.
 Reducing the need to travel.
 Enabling and growing active travel.
 Shifting passenger and freight travel from fossil fuel to non carbon emission energy.
-Supporting sustainable economic development by providing multimodal transport access to employments.
+Supporting sustainable economic development by providing multimodal transport access to employment, services, and housing developments.
 Protect and enhance the natural and historic environment.
 Enable better and more equitable socioeconomic outcomes.
 Move to net zero carbon and minimise disruption from climate change.
 Promote the economic regeneration of the area, particularly in the more deprived parts of the area.